kanaksdeka/Power-Billing-System/README.md

-This node application provide the Service for Power Builling Sysyrm.
+This application provide the Service for Power Builling System.